-Implementation of this Code in engine testing will provide more accurate performance results, thereby yielding more cost-effective engine testing - a mutual benefit both to lubricant formulators and their customers.
+Implementation of this Code in engine testing will\provides more accurate performance results, improved communications, and consistent standard practices for developing automotive engine oil formulations between lubricant formulators and their customers. thereby yielding more cost-effective engine testing - a mutual benefit both to lubricantformulators and their customers.
 In addition, communications between sponsors and customers will be improved because standard practices are described in detail.

 This Code represents the best efforts of the American Chemistry Council (ACC) Petroleum Additives Panel to develop a Code of Practice for Product Approval.
 It is intended that adherence to this Code will result in continuous improvement in accuracy and precision of all engine tests covered by the Code.
-The Code will be updated on an ongoing basis.
+The Code will be updated on an ongoing basis.\ Additional resources drafted by the Product Approval Protocol Task Group (PAPTG) to support industry activities during test development and specification development can be found on the PAPTG website.